 If you’re going through infertility, you don’t need to be told that it can cause mental health struggles such as anxiety and depression.
 While it’s been long accepted that infertility causes psychological distress, the possibility of these symptoms affecting fertility has remained controversial.
-However, recent studies suggest that increased physiological intervention and emotional support may play a role in conception.
+However, studies in the last few decades suggest that increased physiological intervention and emotional support may play a role in conception.

 Life With Oova

 Join our community